souriya777/elegant-seo-website/README.md

 - [x] design(homepage): tune `base.scss`
 - [x] design(text): limit with max-length
 - [x] design(font): optimize space between title vs. text
+- [x] perf(lighthouse): change the build in order to have feedbacks on performances (100% fcp:1.4 lcp:1.4 si:1.4)
+- [ ] check :
+`content should be dictating the layout and layout should adjust to the available space.
+This means that smaller components of the page need to respond to the size of their closer ancestors.`
+- [ ] design(grid): init a fluid grid (based on //utopia.fyi)
+1920 => 300 margin (col:12 gutter:24px)

+12 col => 4 col 📱
+- [ ] refactor: switch from `px` to `rem` ?
+- [ ] design(r&d): extract main components from beautiful websites
 - [ ] design(link): init component
 - [ ] design(button): init component
 - [ ] design(icon): init component